 Do Not Send Update Notifications to all Users

-Update notifications that are made available in the website’s dashboard would not be made available across all user levels.
-While updating WordPress core, themes and plugins is essential it should be a well researched step.
+Update notifications that are made available on the website’s dashboard would not be made available across all user levels.
+While updating WordPress core, themes and plugins are essential it should be a well-researched step.
 Unrestricted updates could mean disaster for your website.